About Digital Health Week

 What will happen to this commitment once made?

 All commitments will be displayed on the Commitments page, giving everybody an opportunity to know who is working on a particular issue in a given context.
-We will then invite organisations to report back on their commitment on a six monthly basis, allowing us to tell the story of progress towards the common goal of digital transformation in a given country.
+We will then invite organisations to report back on their commitment on an annual basis, allowing us to tell the story of progress towards the common goal of digital transformation in a given country.